Bayrakt4rdem/MIDI_ROBOT/README.md

 ```

 Be sure to send disconnect command before unplugging the pico.
 Refer to examples or demos for example uses of the API.

+## Trying out the ROS nodes
+Midibot comes with some essentials to get you starting on using ROS2 on midibot.
+The provided docker container is ROS2 ready, all you have to do is go inside the `dev_ws` folder and run `colcon build --symlink-install`.
+This will build the source files and ready up your systen for testing.
+After build is complete make sure to source the enviorement by using `source install/setup.bash` (.bash/.zsh depending on the terminal you are using).
+This command essentially includes our ROS2 packages in that current terminal session.
+The core ROS installation is sourced in every terminal since `source /opt/ros/iron/setup.bash` is included inside the .bashrc file of the docker image.
+The command simply overlays our package contents over the core ROS2 installation. <br>
+After sourcing you can get into testing.
+Simply run the launch file for RPi using `ros2 launch midi_bringup pi.launch.py`, this runs the node for serial communication and the lidar if given as an argument `ros2 launch your_package pi.launch.py lidar:=true`.
+Then on your PC again source the ROS2 enviorement and run `ros2 launch midi_bringup drive.launch.py`.
+This sets up the PC side nodes, opens Rviz and sets up the controller nodes.
+Then by connecting an xbox controller to your machine you can control the robot using the controller. <br>